Elijah Anderson (Underground Railroad): Early life

-He had learned "how to make wrought-iron undercarriages and decorative fences."
-Both of these skills enabled him to "find work as a laborer fixing metal and steam fittings on steam boats."
+Abolitionism

 Both Elijah and Mary Anderson were described as light-skinned and white passing which allowed them a more secure lifestyle.
 During this time, he was able to involve himself in the active Underground Railroad organization present in Madison.
 Anderson became close friends with other free black people such as George De Baptiste, Chapman Harris, John Lott, and John Carter.
 He quickly found himself taking on a leadership role within the Madison Underground Railroad community who did "a great deal of work for the abolitionists."

 He was referenced as the "general superintendent" of the Underground Railroad by fellow abolitionist Rush R. Sloane; He was, moreover, reported to have been able to open new routes and safe houses through which the protected passage of people pursuing freedom in Canada could take place.
 Anderson often entered Kentucky in order to communicate between enslaved and free black people and did so on many occasions via waterways, on vessels such as the Cincinnati mail-boat Superior.
 He was also known to communicate well with white abolitionists and free black activists in cities such Carrollton, Kentucky, Frankfort, Kentucky, and Lawrenceburg, Indiana.
 With these connections and individual purpose, he was able to energize the operations in Madison, Indiana.

 In 1845, many of the established routes were compromised due to new abolitionist actors, and it became increasingly dangerous for enslaved people and conductors.
 John Simmons, a successful black abolitionist, was accused of having exposed the routes in exchange for money, but he emphatically denied this charge and sued his accusers.
 The leadership of the Underground Railroad in Madison was targeted and fined large sums of money, leading many to flee the state, including De Baptiste, Lott, and Harris.
 Other conductors were shot and drowned by pro-slavery mobs.
 Because of this violence and the imposed fines, Elijah and Mary decided to move to Lawrenceburg, Indiana.
 Once in Lawrenceburg, Anderson had determined that the established practice of bringing one, two, or three slaves at a time was quite ineffective.
 Instead, he believed, it would be much more productive to take larger groups of twenty to forty fugitives through the routes.
 Anderson took many of these escaped slaves to Cleveland, Ohio, but Sandusky, Ohio, was favored because of its distance to Canada and its position near the islands of Lake Erie.
 His blacksmithing skills are said to have helped him hammer code in messages between agents and escaped slaves.

 It is estimated that throughout his involvement in the Underground Railroad, Elijah Anderson brought between eight hundred and one thousand slaves to freedom, most of which occurred following the passage of the Fugitive Slave Act of 1850.
 His success came to an end in the summer of 1856.